Close Menu

 • Take a specialized seminar course that will help you explore career paths.

-• Create camaraderie with your peers through the Pre-OT Club, which offers fun social activities and frequent guest speakers.
+• Create camaraderie with your peers through one of several science clubs for pre-health students, which offer fun social activities and frequent guest speakers.

 • Gain experience working with individuals who are different from you.
 Enroll in a study abroad program that includes a medical internship, or join a student-run club like En Christo that serves low-income residents in Spokane.
 You will develop important perspectives you can apply toward a career in which you'll be working with patients from all walks of life.